xquery/xquerydoc/README.md

 ## Features

+* parsing of XQuery 1.0, XQuery 3.0 and other variants (MarkLogic)
 * pure XQuery parsing of xqdoc comments
 * generation of simple, customizable documentation
 * support for html, markdown output formats